vorobeevich/distillation-in-dg/README.md

 # Data

-Load the necessary datasets using the commands:
+Load the datasets using the commands:

 ```chmod ./src/scripts/load_pacs.sh 777```